Saving Data Using JSON Parameters

 You can create completely generic procedures to save changes.

-Here are is a sample of such a procedure for Microsoft SQL Server:
+Here’s a sample of such a procedure for Microsoft SQL Server:

 https://dbgate.savetodb.com/api/mssql-241/en-us/s24.xl_update_generic_table/$definition